The Architect:

 Portrait of Solomon Layton.
 Courtesy Oklahoma Historical Society.

-Layton grew up in a family of carpenters and builders who taught him their crafts as a boy.
-His career in architecture began in Denver in 1887 and, soon after in 1902, he moved to El Reno, Oklahoma, and eventually Oklahoma City where he established himself as an up-and-coming architect.
+Layton grew up in a family of carpenters and builders who taught him their crafts when he was a young boy.
+His career in architecture began in Denver in 1887.
+In 1902, he moved to El Reno, Oklahoma, and eventually Oklahoma City where he established himself as an up-and-coming architect.

 Layton became so well established that he and his partners received the contract to construct the Oklahoma State Capitol building.
 His architectural technique incorporated Neoclassical and Gothic styles which shaped the character of iconic Oklahoma buildings.